agilecrm/rest-api/README.md

 ]
 ```

-##Delete a specific note from specific contact :
+##3.4 Delete a specific note from specific contact :
 ###/dev/api/contacts/{contact_id}/notes/{note_id}
 Method: DELETE
 	Delete the note of the specific contact.
 It means, it will remove the relationaship between the note and the contact.